clr-li/AttendanceScanner/README.md

 ![Tests](https://github.com/clr-li/AttendanceScanner/actions/workflows/tests.yml/badge.svg)
 [![Coverage](./.badges/coverage.svg)](https://github.com/clr-li/AttendanceScanner)

-This project uses QR codes to take attendance and a SQLite database to store data of businesses, attendees, and events.
-It uses oauth2 through Firebase Auth to authenticate users using Google as the identity provider and has custom authorization logic.
+This project uses QR codes to take attendance and a SQLite database to store data of groups, attendees, and events.
+It uses oauth2 through Firebase Auth to authenticate users has custom authorization logic.
 Braintree is used as the payment gateway for the electronic payment/subscription system.
-Automated tests are written using Node Test Runner and Selenium and CI/CD run through Github Actions.
+Automated tests are written using Node Test Runner and Selenium and run through Github Actions.
+Deployment is done via a docker container with the Node.js express app on Fly.io and static files via Firebase Hosting.
 URL: https://attendancescannerqr.web.app

 # Development